SrujanHR/smart-rockets-proxy-two/README.md

 - [Repository - Smart-Rockets](https://github.com/Shivank1006/Smart-Rockets)

 ## Comment
-genetic algorithm and is a fun way to explore evolutionary algorithms and it os fun to impilment it in python.
+genetic algorithm is a fun way to explore evolutionary algorithms and it os fun to impilment it in python.
 I hope you like my project ;)